What we do when a storm hits

 Today, while monitoring the impacts of Irma and Maria, a few simple lessons from the past come to my mind.

 Storms often leave a lasting impact on young minds.
-Relief efforts should prioritise children – their needs, their emotional well-being.
+Relief efforts should prioritise children – their needs and their emotional wellbeing.

 But, at the same time, nobody should underestimate the grit of children in such settings.